Distortion matrix approach for ultrasound imaging of random scattering media: Results

-${x'}= x-\xin$ represents a new coordinate system centered around the input focusing point.
-The physical meaning of Eqs.~\ref{Dth} and \ref{Dthel} is the following: Removing the geometrical component of the reflected wavefield in the far-field as done in Eq.\ref{D_eq} is equivalent to shifting each virtual source to the central point $\xin={0}$ of the imaging plane. $\mathbf{D}$ is still a type of reflection matrix, but one which contains different realizations of virtual sources all located at the origin (see Figs.~\ref{focusing_speckle_img}A-B).
-As we will see, this superposition of the input focal spots will enable the unscrambling of the scattering and propagation components in the reflected wavefield.
+${x'}= x-\xin$ represents a new coordinate system centered around the input focusing point. \laura{These virtual sources are spatially incoherent due to the random reflectivity of the medium, and their size is governed by the spatial extension of the input focal spot.} The physical meaning of Eqs.~\ref{Dth} and \ref{Dthel} is the following: Removing the geometrical component of the reflected wavefield in the far-field as done in Eq.\ref{D_eq} is equivalent to shifting each virtual source to the central point $\xin={0}$ of the imaging plane. $\mathbf{D}$ is still a type of reflection matrix, but one which contains different realizations of virtual sources all located at the origin (Fig.~\ref{focusing_speckle_img}\laura{C, right}). \laura{This superposition of the input focal spots will enable the unscrambling of the propagation and scattering components in the reflected wavefield}.